 We connect children & families with nature from birth.

-In collaboration with our local communities and area birthing centers, hospitals, and pre- and post-natal care centers, newly born children are given the gift of five trees, both marking the start of new life and contributing to their life support system.
+In collaboration with our local communities and area birthing centers, hospitals, and pre- and post-natal care centers, newly born children are given the gift of trees, both marking the start of new life and contributing to their life support system.

 The newborn planting locations within our network are synchronized with stated community development goals and broader city and county watershed, restoration and reforestation objectives and chosen for their proximity and ability to provide support for other family and social services.
 Sites are prioritized by their ability to be protected in perpetuity.

 Our work aims to honor life, shift cultural focus and inspire a sense of obligation to plant in all generations.
 We aim to to cut across all population vulnerabilities and provide more equal environmental access and opportunity for all.
 PLANT WITH US!

 Trees support life in a myriad of ways.
 They 1) improve our air quality by lessening the impact of airborne pollutants and absorbing carbon dioxide; 2) help keep our drinking water and waterways healthy through filtration and soil stabilization; 3) provide food; 4) provide comfort and cooling and 5) provide places for community to gather together.
 TREES SAVE LIVES.

 In Allegheny County, PA, where our work begins, 1,742,820 trees were lost between 2010 and 2015 - an estimated 1,000 trees per day—or nearly 11,000 acres of canopy cover.
 While some of the loss is from natural aging, the majority of canopy loss is man-made.

 As one example of impact, planting five trees for every child born in Pittsburgh, PA in Allegheny County each year (~ 13,000 children per year), could increase the number of trees in the county by 65,000 trees per year.
 By 2030, we can reach 780,000 planted trees; a goal of the Pittsburgh Climate Action Plan.